The Paleo Guide

 Not for anything.

 This process is part of what has made me who I am.
 And your journey will make you who you are.
-But damn, I do wish I had access to this information sooner as I would have saved a lot of time, money and energy in the beginning.
+But damn, I wish I had access to this information sooner, as I would have saved a lot of time, money, and energy initially.

-I guess that's life, and it probably needed to happen to give me the right tools and perspective I need to help others on a bigger scale the way I want to.
+That's life, and it probably needed to give me the right tools and perspective to help others on a bigger scale the way I want to.

-Because I'm constantly thinking about where we came from and how our ancestors lived, I've been able to subconsciously come to the realization that inspired me to write this guide.
+Because I'm constantly thinking about where we came from and how our ancestors lived, I've subconsciously realized what inspired me to write this guide.

-I often tell people that evolutionary biology is one of those things that just clicked in my head more than anything I've ever learned in life.
+I often tell people that evolutionary biology is one of those things that just clicked in my head more than anything I've ever learned.

-Perhaps I would have been a Paleontologist in another life.
-Some people get math, some get history, I get evolutionary biology.
+I would have been a Paleontologist in another life.
+Some people get math, some get history, and I get evolutionary biology.